Why Go Meat Free For A Day?

 With so many tasty Meat Free options, eating clean and green has never been more delicious.
-Whether you take the Meat Free Monday pledge for the environment, for your wallet, or for your health, you have the power to change the world, simply by changing what’s on your plate.
+Whether you embrace Meat Free Monday for the environment, for your wallet, or for your health, you have the power to change the world, simply by changing what’s on your plate.

-So take the plunge, take the pledge: for your health, for your wallet, and for our planet!
+So take the plunge for your health, for your wallet and for our planet.

 For Your HealthOpen or Close